-Creating Safe Spaces for Healing Sexual Violence: An Interview with Tovah Means
+Creating Safer Spaces for Healing Sexual Violence: An Interview with Tovah Means

-Creating Safe Spaces for Healing Sexual Violence: An Interview with Tovah Means
+Creating Safer Spaces for Healing Sexual Violence: An Interview with Tovah Means

 Feeling safe again within one’s own shape after sexual violence can be one of the most challenging aspects of healing, and is often an ongoing internal conversation for survivors.
 Working primarily with the mind and relying on language or telling the details of the “story” (or perhaps, stories) can be destabilizing for survivors and decrease their sense of safety.
 Yet, we know that our bodies, minds and spirits are intrinsically connected and therefore, attending to our whole selves and healing from the inside out is effective and empowering – so what alternate options are available?